On the generalization of language models from in-context learning and finetuning: a controlled study: Datasets

 \textbf{Test sets:} Within the semantic structure, our test sets accommodate reversals of relations (gruds [dogs] are a type of abmes [mammals] => abmes include gruds; cf. \citealp{berglund2024reversal}), syllogism-like deductive inferences (e.g. gruds [dogs] are abmes [mammals]; abmes are rony [warm-blooded] => gruds are rony), and longer deductions.
 Specifically, we focus on the following splits (in rough difficulty order):

-\begin{itemize} \item \emph{Rephrasings} of trained facts that don’t change the direction of wording: used for validation that the material is learned. \item \emph{Reversals} of trained facts, i.e. the two entities are in reverse order, and the relational words are adjusted accordingly. \item \emph{Syllogisms} over trained facts. \item \emph{Category holdouts}: only one fact about a category is present in training: what its parent category is.
+\begin{itemize} \item \emph{Rephrasings} of trained facts that don’t change the direction of wording: used for validation that the material is learned. \item \emph{Reversals} of trained facts, i.e. the two entities are in reverse order, and the relational words are adjusted accordingly. \item \emph{Syllogisms} over trained facts; that is, statements that can be logically inferred by linking two (implicitly) quantified statements in the training corpus, using an entity that overlaps between them. \item \emph{Category holdouts}: only one fact about a category is present in training: what its parent category is.
 All possible inferences from that fact are tested.
-This overlaps with some aspects of the syllogism splits, except that the information about the target category is more strictly limited, thus limiting other cues that could aid generalization. \end{itemize}
+This overlaps with some aspects of the syllogism splits, except that: 1) the information about the target category is more strictly limited, thus limiting other cues that could aid generalization; and 2) inferring the fact may require chaining more than two statements together. \end{itemize}

 When creating the evaluation questions, we choose difficult distractors for the incorrect answers, by choosing entities or properties that have the target relationship to a \emph{different} entity in the dataset.
 For example, if the correct answer is ``gruds are rony'' one of the distractors might be ``gruds are zept'' where there is some other valid statement in the dataset such as ``telk are zept.''
 Thus, it is not possible to guess simply by the local context of the words which answer is correct.